cocart-headless/cocart-get-cart-enhanced/readme.txt

  * **NEW**: Returns variation data formatted.
  * **NEW**: Returns the product dimensions.
+ * **NEW**: Returns minimum and maximum quantity of item can be purchased.
  * Return product price raw.
  * Returns the product categories assigned.
  * Returns the product tags assigned.
  * Returns the product SKU.
  * Returns the product weight and unit.
  * Returns the product stock status.
+ * Returns the product gallery if any.

 Want more?
 [Upgrade to CoCart Pro](https://cocart.xyz/pro/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart).